chiefmurph/MAUC/README.md

 ## Submit a pull request

-Assuming you are a participant and want people to see your code on this site, submit a request for me to pull in your code.
+If you are a participant and want people to see your code here, submit a request for me to pull in your code.
 I will be as responsive as possible.
 The master branch will be considered